top of page

 I often paint the story of my life as a series of phenomenal improbabilities.

-And I have had the wonderful opportunity to pass along my penchant for curiosity & learning through teaching at various levels of education, ranging from high school to graduate studies.
+I have also had the wonderful opportunity to pass along my penchant for curiosity and learning through teaching across all levels of education, from high school to graduate programs.
+I find great fulfillment in designing engaging educational programming and have served on the boards of several psychological associations and non-profit organizations invested in extending the reach of accessible health, literacy, and well-being to communities in need.

 Kindly,